Eric-Dally/Credit_Risk_Analysis/README.md

 # Results:

 Please note that the data was unabalance (high amounts of low risk data and low amounts of high risk data).
 This was a problem because, in loan default cases, it is more important to identify the high risk loans than the low risk loans.
-Not catching all the high risk loans will cost the credit card company money.
+High risk loans cost the credit card company money.
 That being said, I balanced the data using different methods which resulted in different results.

 ### RandomOversampler Algorithm: